Skip to content

 A platform commitment requires you to select and license a specific Microsoft product (or set of products) across your entire organisation.

-• Enterprise Enrollment: This fundamental enrollment type is for desktop software and related products.
+Enterprise Enrolment is the fundamental enrolment type for desktop software and related products.
 It’s a standard component of most EAs.
-In an Enterprise Enrollment, you commit to license all users or all computers with a set of desktop products.
+You commit to licence all users or all computers with a set of desktop products.

-• Server and Cloud Enrollment (SCE): This optional enrollment is for licensing Microsoft’s server and cloud technologies.
-You may choose to “standardise” on operating systems (Core Infrastructure Suite), databases (SQL Server), development tools (Visual Studio Enterprise) or a combination of these.
+Server and Cloud Enrolment (SCE) is optional, covering Microsoft’s server and cloud technologies.
+You may choose to “standardise” on operating systems (Core Infrastructure Suite), databases (SQL Server), development tools (Visual Studio Enterprise), or a combination.

 How Platform Commitment Works

-Before signing any Enterprise Agreement, you must commit to licensing a specific “platform product” or a set of products within each enrollment type.
+Before signing any Enterprise Agreement, you must commit to licensing a specific “platform product” or set of products within each enrolment type.

-Enterprise Enrollment: Historically, before Microsoft 365 online subscriptions, standardisation within an Enterprise Enrollment meant committing to a set of products (e.g., Windows OS + Office Professional Plus + Enterprise CAL) for all desktops.
-Nowadays, with Office 365 and Microsoft 365, you must ensure every user has a suitable subscription, even though you might choose different packages for different users.
+For Enterprise Enrolment: Before Microsoft 365 online subscriptions, standardisation meant committing to a set of products (Windows OS + Office Professional Plus + Enterprise CAL, for example) for all desktops.
+Now, with Office 365 and Microsoft 365, you must ensure every user has a suitable subscription, even if you choose different packages for different users.

-Server and Cloud Enrollment: In an SCE, if you choose a platform product like Core Infrastructure Suite, you must license it for all your servers.
+For Server and Cloud Enrolment: If you choose a platform product like Core Infrastructure Suite, you must licence it for all your servers.

-And importantly, you must stick to this promise for the entire agreement term.
+And you must stick to this promise for the entire agreement term.

-With the simplicity of the platform commitment comes the risk of duplicate licensing costs, particularly if your organisation has already invested in licenses through alternative agreements like Select or MPSA.
+With the simplicity of the platform commitment comes the risk of duplicate licensing costs, particularly if your organisation has already invested in licences through alternative agreements like Select or MPSA.

-Since the proliferation of Microsoft 365, such risks are less relevant to desktop products, but organisations still make the same mistakes with server licenses.
+Since the proliferation of Microsoft 365, such risks are less relevant to desktop products, but organisations still make the same mistakes with server licences.

-There are two scenarios in which you may lose money:
+There are two scenarios where you lose money:

-• Loss of Existing Investments (at signing): If you currently have substantial server licenses purchased through Select or MPSA agreements, an SCE’s platform commitment mandates re-purchasing those licenses.
-While standardisation can bring benefits such as simplified licensing, access to newer versions, enhanced security features, and up to 15% additional discounts, it renders your existing licenses redundant, wasting prior investments.
+Loss of existing investments (at signing).
+If you currently have substantial server licences purchased through Select or MPSA agreements, an SCE’s platform commitment mandates re-purchasing those licences.
+Standardisation brings benefits: simplified licensing, access to newer versions, enhanced security features, and up to 15% additional discounts.
+But it renders your existing licences redundant.

-• Unintentional Licensing Waste (during the agreement): Without proper awareness, your procurement team might continue purchasing new server licenses through alternative agreements.
-Such incidents are especially prevalent in independent departments and subsidiaries that are unaware of the platform commitment requirements.
-While legitimate, these licenses are useless—a costly mistake.
+Unintentional licensing waste (during the agreement).
+Without proper awareness, your procurement team might continue purchasing new server licences through alternative agreements.
+I see this frequently in independent departments and subsidiaries that don’t know about the platform commitment requirements.
+The licences are legitimate but useless.